 Approved Teacher Education Programs

-The Master of Arts in Teaching programs have been developed to meet South Carolina teacher certification requirements.
-Students completing degree requirements and meeting certain other specified criteria are eligible for certification in the following areas:
+The Master of Arts in Teaching program has been developed to meet South Carolina teacher certification requirements.
+Students completing degree requirements and meeting certain other specified criteria are eligible for certification in Elementary Education 2-6.